-Children Missing from Education
+Children who are absent from Education

-Children missing from education, particularly persistently, can act as a vital warning sign of a range of safeguarding issues including neglect, sexual abuse and child sexual and child criminal exploitation - particularly county lines.
+Children being absent from education for prolonged periods and/or on repeat occasions can act as a vital warning sign of a range of safeguarding issues including neglect, sexual abuse and child sexual and child criminal exploitation - particularly county lines.
 It may indicate mental health problems, risk of substance abuse, risk of travelling to conflict zones, risk of female genital mutilation or risk of forced marriage.

 It is important the school response to children missing from education supports identifying such abuse and also helps prevent the risk of them going missing in the future.
-This includes when problems are first emerging but also where children are already known to local authority children's social care and need a social worker (such as a child who is a child in need or who has a child protection plan, or is a looked after child), where going missing from education may increase known safeguarding risks within the family or in the community.
+This includes when problems are first emerging but also where children are already known to local authority children's social care and need a social worker (such as a child who is a child in need or who has a child protection plan, or is a looked after child), where being absent missing from education may increase known safeguarding risks within the family or in the community.